 The cutthroat compact crossover segment, which accounts for nearly one quarter of all new passenger vehicles sold, will have three hybrids for 2020.
-There might have been four, but Nissan will not offer a Rogue Hybrid for 2020.
+The redesigned 2021 Nissan Rogue does not come as a hybrid.

-Here’s what we do know about the hybrid powertrains being offered in these perennial best sellers.
+Here’s how the hybrid powertrains measure up in these perennial bestsellers.

-The Escape was the first hybrid crossover when it launched for 2005, but was dropped for 2013 in favor of the C-Max.
+The Escape was the first hybrid crossover when it launched for 2005, but was dropped for 2013 in favor of the C-Max wagony thing.
 Bad call.
 The Escape is a tad smaller than the others, but the Hybrid models offer the best combination of value and style, looking more timeless than the others.

 The RAV4 has the widest trim selection and benefits from Toyota’s long and wide-ranging history of developing hybrids in most of its volume models.
-It is the most rugged looking of the bunch, with broad fender flares, a more truck-like roofline, and an 8.6-inch ground clearance—higher than the Escape's 8.0 inches and the 2019 CR-V's 7.8 inches (which we expect to stay the same for 2020).
+It is the most rugged looking of the bunch, with broad fender flares, a more truck-like roofline, and an 8.6-inch ground clearance—higher than the Escape's 8.0 inches and the 2020 CR-V's 8.2 inches in all-wheel drive.

 2020 Ford Escape